jahs-es/formacion-tdd/README.md

-# formacion-xp
+# Tdd practice starter
-Formación sobre XP &amp; metodología de desarrollo
+TDD practice done into XP course using Cucumber.

-# Arrancar aplicación
+# Start app
-Existe un docker compose que levanta una base de datos mysql a la que se conecta la aplicación más un sonarqube.

-Para ejecutar el docker compose: `docker-compose up -d`
+Mysql database and Sonarque can be started using `docker-compose up -d`

-Para conectarnos al servidor mysql: `mysql -h 127.0.0.1 -u formacion -P 3306 -p formacion`
+To connect to mysql database: `mysql -h 127.0.0.1 -u course -P 3306 -p course`

-Para parar docker compose: `docker-compose down -d`
+To stop docker: `docker-compose down -d`

-Para arrancar la aplicación: `mvn spring-boot:run`
+To start application : `mvn spring-boot:run`

-# Casos de uso

-**Pasar esto a open api**
+# Doing a new test

+Include new cucumber test in [this folder](src/test/resources/features)

+All tests run over H2 database, so it's not needed to start mysql database

+# Some examples

+Examples are in different branchs:

+## 01-issue-creation-without-test

+All classes related to issue but without cucumber tests

+## 02-issue-creation-final

+All classes related to issue with creation issue cucumber tests

-## Añadir un usuario
+## 03-issue-close-open-final

-`POST -> localhost:8080/formacion/users`
-Con body: `{ "name": "a name"}`
+All classes related to issue with closing and opening actions over an issue cucumber tests